 The data entered in Collect Earth is automatically saved to a database.
 Collect Earth can be configured for a single-user environment with a SQLite database.
 This arrangement is best for either individual users or for geographically disperse team.
 A PostgreSQL database is recommended for multi-user environments, particularly where users will work from a shared network.
 The PostgreSQL configuration of Collect Earth facilitates collaborate work by allowing users to see in real time when new data has been entered.
 It also makes it easier for an administrator to review the work of others for quality control purposes.

-Both types of databases automatically populate Saiku Server, an open-source web-based software produced by Meteorite consulting.
+Both types of databases SQLite and PostgreSQL automatically populate Saiku Server, an open-source web-based software produced by Meteorite consulting.
 A version of this open-source software has been customized for visualizing and analyzing Collect Earth data.
 Countries using Collect Earth for a national land use assessment may generate data in Collect Earth for tens of thousands of points.
 Saiku organizes this wealth of information and enables users to run queries on the data and immediately view the results in tabular format or as graphs.
-Chapter 4 explains how Saiku users to can quickly identify trends and prepare inputs for LULUCF reporting to the UNFCCC and other entities involved in the sector.